survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 You can always iterate on the interfaces and find better ones.
 By passing in a configuration object instead of multiple arguments, you can change the behavior of a part without effecting its API.
 You can expose API as you need it.

-T> If you have to support both webpack 1 and 2, you can perform branching based on version using `require('webpack/package.json').version` to detect it.
-After that, you have to set specific branches for each and merge.

 ## Configuration Layouts

 In the book project, you push all of the configuration into two files: *webpack.config.js* and *webpack.parts.js*.
 The former contains higher level configuration while the latter lower level and isolates you from webpack specifics.
 The chosen approach allows more layouts, and you can evolve it further.